My name is Lynda and I am a housewife. That sounds like an admission of guilt and it feels that way too. When did housewife become a dirty word?

 I’m a voracious reader, mostly of literary fiction but I’ll often settle for Young Adult fiction that my teenagers leave lying around, cookbooks, glossy house magazines, backs of cereal packets…I’m likely to waffle on about anything interesting that crosses my path.

-My cookery skills would best be described as thrifty.
-If you want to discover fifty ways with a pound of minced beef, you’ve come to the right woman.
+I learned to cook from my mother and my grandmother, both fine cooks and obsessive about good food.
 Fancy dinner parties are few and far between around here but we eat well.
 My children usually let me know which highs (and lows) are worth blogging.

 When it comes to gardening I am more greenhorn than green-fingered but I remain optimistic.
 Growing flowers and food sustains me.
 Digging, dead-heading, weeding, seeding…these are the most deeply satisfying activities.
 My face is freckled and my fingernails are ruined but I love it.